 mkdir wordpress-config

-5. WordPress Docker Image: pull now WordPress Docker image out of Docker by using this command:
+Obtain the WordPress Docker image from Docker using this single command:

 Code: